luciusmagn/maturita_2020/web/my_langs.md

 enough that it is detrimental for future developers to master it.

 __Jade__ aka __Pug__ (due to some licensing issues with the name) is a templating language for Node.
-It is nice if you want to rid yourself of __HTML__ tags everywhere (read as trade them for indentation).
+It is nice if you want to rid yourself of __HTML__ tags everywhere (read as: trade them for indentation).
 I don't like their new logo, though. __2/10__.

 Well, I, a __sworn Java-hater__ have also touched __Java__ in the past.
 For starters,